eleanor-sims/disaster-response-pipeline/README.md

 The project also includes a web application where visualisations of the training data are displayed and new messages can be input and classified.

 ## File Descriptions
+The code for this project is organised as follows:
 ### Folder: app
 **run.py** - python script needed to run web app.<br/>
 Folder: templates - html files (go.html & master.html) required for the web app.